mixologee/tirvandor/tirvandor-project/core-rules/dungeon-masters-guide/markdown/05-secret-locations.md

 Reward: Access to *The Seal Chamber*—can repair seal or drain power (dangerous).

-Campaign Use: Final arc location for preventing second Sundering.
+Campaign Use: Final arc location for preventing second Worldrend.

 ---